In this page you can find some informations on the KVIrc translations status. To see if your language is supported, please look at the list below.

 Since many of the modules have their own translation files then the procedure above may be repeated for the po/modules/*/ subdirectories.

 Anyway you are not forced to translate all the files at once: a partial translation will work anyway.

-When you're satisfied with your translation you may send your *.po files to the KVIrc mailing list asking for inclusion in the SVN.
-If you want to maintain the translation in the future then you may also apply for a SVN account.
+When you're satisfied with your translation, you can either send your *.po files to the KVIrc mailing list asking for inclusion in the GIT repository, or commit and push to your own git fork.
+If you want to maintain the translation in the future then you may need a github account and proper fork.

 Happy translating :)